Three rounds. One opponent. No mercy.

 Round I: Memfight's Suffocating Challenge

 The series opens with an immediate declaration of hierarchy.
-Rob locks a crushing bearhug before they’ve even settled into position — a physical announcement that this isn’t a sparring session.
+Rob locks a crushing bearhug before they've even settled into position.
+A physical announcement that this isn't a sparring session.

 Round 1 is about establishing the ceiling.
 Memfight enters with energy, tries to work, and finds that every option runs into the same wall: weight, pressure, and absolute chest control.
-The theme of the entire trilogy is introduced here — not submission as a finish, but submission as atmosphere.
+The theme of the entire trilogy is introduced here: not submission as a finish, but submission as atmosphere.
 The tap is almost secondary to the suffocation that precedes it.

 Notable moments: The extended chest-to-chest pin where Rob just waits.
 The body scissors entry.
 The overhead camera angle mid-ride that frames the size differential perfectly.